ZF-Commons/ZfcUser/README.md

   When user tries to login, is his/her state one of the following?
 Include null if you want user's with no state to login as well.

+> Note: **user_login_widget_view_template** is currently not used.
+To override the view templates the module uses, please see [this](https://github.com/ZF-Commons/ZfcUser/blob/master/docs/override-view-scripts.md) example.

 Changing Registration Captcha Element
 -------------------------------------